bekk/bekk-christmas/post/thecloud/wip-unleashing-speed-and-flexibility-from-the-cloud.md

 }
 ```

 Communication between the client (your app) and the unleash server is asynchronous, meaning that the toggles have minimal effect on performance (unless the evaluation itself is slow), and that your app will still work if you lose connection to the unleash server.
 The client library caches the toggle strategies and settings.
-Evaluating a toggle that is not defined yet, will be false.
+Evaluating a toggle that is not yet defined, will be false.

 The client also reports metrics back to the unleash admin app, where you can see the number of times a certain toggle have been evaluated true or false within the last hour, and which apps that use each toggle.